Apple To Manufacture Data Server Cabinets in Mesa, Arizona Facility | NewsFactor Network

 Tech giant Apple took a big step toward expanding its production facility in Mesa, Arizona last month when it requested permission from the U.S. Foreign-Trade Zone (FTZ) Board to expand the types of devices it can build and components it can import to the facility, according to a report on the Federal Registry.

 The company is looking to repurpose the site to build data server cabinets for use in data centers, according to the Mesa city government.
-Since Apple does not currently sell such cabinets, the assumption is that the company will plan to use the machines in its own data centers.
+Since Apple does not currently sell such cabinets, the company may plan to use the machines in its own data centers or may be looking to expand its offerings.

 Expanded Authority